totti2/totti.to/README.md

 this is to document the setup of my own nextcloud-, jitsi-, matrix-, wireguard- and mail-server-instances.
 This is more a storage of my setup- and config-files than an actual code repo.

-Exposing services to the internet is not all one should when considering self-hosting.
+Exposing services to the internet is not all you should do when considering self-hosting.
 Stable, secure systems require some more attention and preparation.
 I started with an FMEA using [this](https://medium.com/@adrianco/failure-modes-and-continuous-resilience-6553078caad5) template.
 The result is a sorted road map.

-## Road Map
+## Road Map - administration
 - [ ] Hardware Monitoring
 - [ ] UPS
 - [ ] Logserver with analytics and alerts